orlawalsh/candle-queen/README.md

 "As a Frequent User, I want to check to see if any new products have been released."
 > As a frequent user, the user would be easily able to navigate to the products or giftbox section to have a look at the new products.

+# Project bugs and solutions
+* GitHub seems to be displaying my code incorrectly when viewing the files within GitHub.
+The indentation is not showing up correctly for some reason.
+I have spent a number of hours on trying to fix it but have been unsuccessful.
+The strange thing is, when the exact same code is pulled to GitPod or to my local computer, the code displays correctly formatted on both.
+I brought the issue to the tutoring team for some help but they were unable to offer any guidance on why this might be happening.
+They suggested that it was displaying incorrect due to the fact that GitHub is not a coding editor.
+I haven't had this issue on GitHub before so I'm not sure what might be causing it.
+I tried re-formatting the code multiples times but I did not have any luck.
+* I implented an overlay feature on the feature section of the home page.
+During testing, this did not work well for smaller resolutions as there was no mouse to hover over the images to show this feature.
+The solution I came up with for this was to implement buttons on the home page for those images, I then set some media queries in the CSS to trigger the buttons to only show up at a certain resolution size and to hide again once the resolution was over a certain size.
+* I had an issue with the hamburger floating under the logo on small resolution sizes.
+It did not look good and is not a good user experience either.
+After a bit of research, I found this [Stack Overflow](https://stackoverflow.com/questions/46869157/keep-hamburger-menu-inline-with-logo) and following the advice here helped me address this issue.
+* I also had an issue with keeping all the cards used for the products and giftboxes the same width and height.
+It did not look visually appealing to see this and also caused issues with responsiveness.
+I found this [Stack Overflow](https://stackoverflow.com/questions/37287153/how-to-get-images-in-bootstraps-card-to-be-the-same-height-width) and following the advice here with a little tweaking, I was able to address this issue.
+* After implementing the carousel, I noticed during testing that the carousel image did not look good on certain resolution sizes, the image looked very pixelated and the quality did not look good.
+I was able to resolve this issue by implementing media queries in the CSS to trigger different carousel images to load depending on the resolution size.
+* Once I implemented the images for different resolution sizes within the carousel, I noticed the text on the carousel was difficult to read when the full image was behind it.
+To make the text easier to read and pop, I used media queries to switch the text to white and to add an overlay behind the text once a certain resolution size was reached.
+* One final issue I found was on the home page when testing responsiveness in ChromeDevTools, when the screen reached a certain resolution size, it seems a block on white spaced was added down the right hand side of the page.
+I did extensive testing on this with ChromeDevTools and I was not able to track down any line of HMTL or CSS that might be causing it.
+While testing on actual mobile devices, I was not able to replicate this behaviour so I can only assume it must be some kind of bug within the ChromeDevTools.

 # Deployment